-As of the first year of study, training will predominantly occur at the Tygerberg Campus, in Tygerberg Hospital, but also in various accredited local and distributed hospitals and clinics.
+As of the first year of study, training will predominantly occur at the Tygerberg campus, in Tygerberg Hospital, but also in various accredited local and distributed hospitals and clinics.
 Your placement at a particular facility is compulsory.
 Only in highly exceptional and motivated cases will you be permitted to exchange facilities with other students.

 In instances where it deviates from the general provisions, the MBChB Programme Committee will provide information at the beginning of the year on how the final marks concerned will be calculated.
-During MBChB I, flexible assessment, as aligned with the Assessment Policy of the University, will be used.
+During MBChB I-IV, flexible assessment, as aligned with the Assessment Policy of the University, will be used.

-- a) If you discontinue your studies in the MBChB programme and want to resume at a later stage, you must reapply for admission to the MBChB Programme Committee for a recommendation to the Committee for Undergraduate Teaching to confirm your return to the programme. - b) If you do not comply with the requirements for a pass in a particular academic year and have obtained at least 0,5 HEMIS credits in your first year and at least 0,33 HEMIS credits every year from your second year of study, you must apply for readmission to the programme via the Readmission Appeals Committee. - c) If, after a second attempt in the MBChB programme, you do not meet the requirements for a pass in a particular academic year of study, you must apply for readmission to the programme via the Readmission Appeals Committee. - d) If you fail two academic years in succession (e.g. you have failed MBChB II and MBChB III, or MBChB III and MBChB IV), you must apply for readmission to the programme via the Readmission Appeals - e) If, as a final-year MBChB student, you are unsuccessful twice in the assessment of any domain after having fully repeated that particular domain, you must be submitted by the MBChB Programme Committee to the Faculty Board for approval to repeat the domain again.
-If you are unsuccessful for the third time, you must apply for readmission.
+- a) If you discontinue your studies in the MBChB programme and want to resume at a later stage, you must reapply for admission to the MBChB Programme Committee for a recommendation to the Committee for Undergraduate Teaching to confirm your return to the programme. - b) If you do not comply with the requirements for a pass in a particular academic year and have not obtained at the minimum credits required as outlined in the SU General Yearbook (Part 1) under the section titled "Readmission after unsuccessful studies", you must apply for readmission to the programme via the Readmission Appeals Committee. - c) If, after a second attempt in the MBChB programme, you do not meet the requirements for a pass in a particular academic year of study, you must apply for readmission to the programme via the Readmission Appeals Committee. - d) If you fail two academic years in succession (e.g. you have failed MBChB II and MBChB III, or MBChB III and MBChB IV), you must apply for readmission to the programme via the Readmission Appeals Committee. - e) If, as a final-year MBChB student, you are unsuccessful twice in the assessment of any domain after having fully repeated that particular domain, you must be submitted by the MBChB Programme Committee to the Faculty Board for approval to repeat the domain again.
+If you are unsuccessful for the third time, you must apply for readmission. - f) The maximum period of enrolment in the MBChB degree programme is seven years.
+If you are unable to complete the degree programme within that timeframe, you will need to apply for readmission to the degree programme to continue your studies.
+The exception to this is: - If. in accordance with (e) above. you have special permission from the Faculty Board to repeat a domain or domains of the Late Clinical Rotation for a second time. - If the reason for extending your degree programme beyond the maximum time is not due to poor academic progression or being unable to meet the academic requirements, but rather due to appropriately processed and approved period(s) of interruption.

-Validity of class marks for MBChB III-VI
+Validity of class marks for MBChB V-VI